HanadaLee/openresty/patches/README.md

 It allows nginx to recompress the data (i.e. brotli) before sending to the client.
 This has been successfully tested up to version 1.20.0 (the current release as of this writing).
 I don't think the gunzip module code changes much (if any), so it should patch cleanly against older / future versions.

-The original patch is from http://mailman.nginx.org/pipermail/nginx-devel/2013-January/003276.html.
+The original patch is from [A patch to force the gunzip filter module work](http://mailman.nginx.org/pipermail/nginx-devel/2013-January/003276.html).
 The original author is Weibin Yao.

-NOTE: The gunzip module is not built by default, you must specify --with-http_gunzip_module when compiling nginx.
+The gunzip module is not built by default, you must specify --with-http_gunzip_module when compiling nginx.

 * **Syntax:** *gunzip_force string ...;*